 - Security coverage and patrols 24 hours a day/365 days of the year - · Campus Security Assistants and licensed contract security staff and Peace Officer - · All Public Safety staff trained and certified in CPR/AED and basic first aid - 72 cameras covering the interior and exterior of the building.
 All cameras pan tilt and zoom.
 All Public Safety staff able to operate system.
-All cameras on record mode and archive capable - · 32 emergency two-way call stations located throughout the building - A building wide public address system.
+All cameras on record mode and archive capable - 32 emergency two-way call stations located throughout the building - A building wide public address system.
 System can be operated from any School, cellular or outside land line phone with proper log in credentials - · Card key activated lobby turnstiles.
 Card key activated elevator vestibule doors.
 Card key activated administrative entry doors.
-75 readers in total. - · School-owned Medeco proprietary key system which prevents unauthorized duplication - · School owned facility coded HID proximity card system - Mobile radios with repeater signal boosters - CUNY issued mobile radios linking School to communications with Central Office and all other CUNY campuses. - · NYPD issued mobile radio programmed to local police precincts for immediate two-way communication
+75 readers in total. - · School-owned Medeco proprietary key system which prevents unauthorized duplication.
+Keys are created now in house.

-- · All work areas well-lit and ventilated - · Bonded/armed courier service used to take large cash transactions of School premises - · Active liaison with local police precinct (108th).
+- · School owned facility coded HID proximity card system - · Mobile radios with repeater signal boosters - CUNY issued mobile radios linking School to communications with Central Office and all other CUNY campuses. - All work areas well-lit and ventilated - · Bonded/armed courier service used to take large cash transactions of School premises - · Active liaison with local police precinct (108th).
 Community Affairs and Crime Prevention Officer conducts annual site walk-through - · Known orders of protection on file.
 Photos and names of persons no longer permitted on premises at Main Public Safety desk. - · Business Workflow System which ensures that identification cards of any employee no longer on payroll occurs by same day